-- A limited supply of prescription medication is available for purchase by students within Health Services.
-Prescription medications are dispensed according to physician approved clinical protocols only.
-Students requesting prescription medications for reasons beyond what is covered under the physician approved protocols will be referred to their primary care physician or a local healthcare provider for further evaluation.
+- A limited supply of prescription medication is available within Health Services.
+Prescription medications are dispensed according to physician-approved clinical protocols only.
+Students requesting prescription medications for reasons beyond what is covered under the physician-approved protocols will be referred to their primary care physician or a local healthcare provider for further evaluation.

 Referrals to community healthcare providers